ScriptRaccoon/slidorus/README.md

 <img src="/public/screenshot-bandaged.png" width="300" /> <img src="/public/screenshot-bandaged-scrambled.png" width="300" />

 Finally, rows and columns can be connected to each other, meaning they always move together.
-This yields very difficult configurations.
 Any configuration can be shared via a link.

 The app works on both desktop and mobile.
 Contributions and feedback are welcome!